 Colchester Borough Council is committed to the principles of good corporate governance and confirms its ongoing commitment and intentions through the development, adoption and continued maintenance of a Local Code of Corporate Governance.

-This document, Colchester's "Local Code of Corporate Governance" therefore sets out and describes the Council's commitment to corporate governance, and identifies the arrangements that have been made, and will be made, to ensure its ongoing effective implementation and application in all aspects of the Council's work.
+This document, therefore sets out and describes the Council's commitment to corporate governance, and identifies the arrangements that have been made, and will be made, to ensure its ongoing effective implementation and application in all aspects of the Council's work.

-The Council is required to produce an Annual Governance Statement which reviews the effectiveness of its governance controls and the supporting procedures that are in place.
+The Council is required to produce an Annual Governance Statement that reviews the effectiveness of its governance controls and the supporting procedures that are in place.

 Local Code of Corporate Governance